gvazzolerunitn/ParcelPredator/README.md

 **Note:** this project requires Node.js (I used version 22).
 Ensure `node` and `npm` are installed before following the quick test.

 ## Quick test (end-to-end)
+**Note:** This project was developed and tested on a local Deliveroo.js server (localhost).
+For best results, run the server locally (default http://localhost:8080).

 ### 1) Run the Deliveroo.js server
 If you don't have it yet: